0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 Rust offers a more sane way.

 ---

----
-- farm to table

-- - Rust being a universal language
+# Rust is a Universal Language

+notes:
+I think this uniformity of the language helps with rust's universality.

+This universality means that with one language, you can do what previously you'd have to learn multiple languages to do:

-    - dont' have to learn C
+- dont' have to learn C to write robotics firmware or linux kernel drivers
-    - or javascript
+- Or learn javascript to write interactive web apps
-    - or even html
+- Or learn the latest hot html preprocessors
-    - or funny build tools
+- Or the flavour of the week for build tools

+Rust can do it all.
+And we can do it for the next 40 years.

 ---